Andreas Schager: Career

-At a performance of Siegfried at the Staatsoper Berlin conducted by Daniel Barenboim on 7 April 2013, Lance Ryan was scheduled to sing the part of Siegfried but failed to show up for Act I beginning in the afternoon.
-Schager, scheduled to sing Siegfried in Götterdämmerung, was nearby rehearsing Die Zauberflöte with the Berlin Philharmonic for a performance the same evening, and he agreed to Barenboim's request to sing the part of Siegfried from the wings while an assistant director appeared on stage in Ryan's costume.
+At a performance of Siegfried at the Staatsoper Berlin conducted by Daniel Barenboim on 7 April 2013, Lance Ryan was scheduled to sing the role of Siegfried but failed to show up for Act I beginning in the afternoon.
+Schager, scheduled to sing Siegfried in Götterdämmerung, was nearby rehearsing Die Zauberflöte with the Berlin Philharmonic for a performance the same evening, and he agreed to Barenboim's request to sing the role of Siegfried from the wings while an assistant director appeared on stage in Ryan's costume.
 Ryan arrived in time for Act II.
 Schager appeared then as Siegfried in Götterdämmerung, at the Staatsoper and also at The Proms and La Scala.

-Schager made his debut at the Bayreuth Festival in 2016 as Erik in Der fliegende Holländer, and stepped in as Parsifal.
-He is scheduled to be Parsifal in 2017 and 2018.
+Schager made his debut at the Bayreuth Festival in 2016 as Erik in Der fliegende Holländer, and stepped in as Parsifal, a role he went on to sing in 2017, 2018, 2019, 2023, 2024, and 2025.
 He appeared as Siegfried in a concert performance at the 2016 Spring Festival in Tokyo, conducted by Marek Janowski.
-He appeared in the two performances of the Ring Cycle of the Internationale Maifestspiele Wiesbaden, staged by Uwe Eric Laufenberg, as Siegfried, and on short notice also as Siegmund.
+He performed in the two performances of the Ring cycle of the Internationale Maifestspiele Wiesbaden, staged by Uwe Eric Laufenberg, as Siegfried, and on short notice also as Siegmund.
 A critic said she had rarely met a tenor that wild, untamed, freely flowing, blasting every high note with joy ("... einen so wilden, ungezähmten, sich verströmenden, jeden hohen Ton mit Freude schmetternden Tenor selten gehört".
 She described him as a truly intelligent actor who is capable of great nuances ("... und daneben ein wirklich intelligenter Darsteller, der zu großartigen Nuancierungen fähig ist").
-Schager will make his Metropolitan Opera debut as Siegfried in 2019.
+Schager made his Metropolitan Opera debut as Siegfried in 2019.
+Anthony Tommasini, a music critic at The New York Times, wrote: "Mr. Schager pretty much met expectations, which is saying a lot given the paucity of tenors who can sing Siegfried.
+He has a hefty voice with clarion top notes and energy galore."

 In concert, Schager sang in Mahler's Eighth Symphony in Lucerne, conducted by Riccardo Chailly, and in Schönberg's Gurre-Lieder at the Philharmonie de Paris, conducted by Philippe Jordan.
 He was the tenor soloist in Mahler's Das Lied von der Erde at the Südtiroler Festspiele in Toblach and in Hamburg with choir and orchestra of the NDR, and in Beethoven's Ninth Symphony in Bolzano and Ravenna.

+In 2025, Schager was named Österreichischer Kammersänger.